oldy but goody

 - This plot of land is really flat.

 Other Thoughts: I would love a course like this near me.
 This is an easy but challenging enough course to be interesting which favors accuracy over distance.
-I honestly believe that players at all levels would have a good time here so that makes this a fantastic course to introduce newbs to the sport.
+I honestly believe that players at all levels (except for maybe Am2s and above) would have a good time here so that makes this a fantastic course to introduce newbs to the sport.

 Oldie but a goodie